kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 ### Encryption In Transit
 One of the advantages of using EFS is that it provides [encryption in transit](https://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/) support using TLS.
 Using encryption in transit, data will be encrypted during its transition over the network to the EFS service.
 This provides an extra layer of defence-in-depth for applications that requires strict security compliance.

-Encryption in transit is enabled by default in the master branch version of the driver.
-To disable it and mount volumes using plain NFSv4, set `volumeAttributes` field `encryptInTransit` to `"false"` in your persistent volume manifest.
-For an example manifest, see [Encryption in Transit Example](../examples/kubernetes/encryption_in_transit/specs/pv.yaml).
+Encryption in transit is enabled by default in the master branch version of the driver, for both static and dynamic provisioning.
+To disable it and mount volumes using plain NFSv4:
+* If using static provisioning, set `volumeAttributes` field `encryptInTransit` to `"false"` in your persistent volume manifest, see [example](../examples/kubernetes/encryption_in_transit_static/specs/pv.yaml)
+* If using dynamic provisioning, add `encryptInTransit: true` to the StorageClass Parameters .
+For an example manifest, see [example](../examples/kubernetes/encryption_in_transit_dynamic/specs/storageclass.yaml).

 **Note** Kubernetes version 1.13+ is required if you are using this feature in Kubernetes.